CherWeiYuan/primerg/README.md

 ## Quick start
 1. Put primerg.py and fasta file of your [1] genomic template and [2] gRNA sequences (5’-3’ direction) in the same directory.
 2. Open primerg.py with text editor or python IDE.
 Edit section on “Required input” (directory and input file names) and “Optional input”.
-3. Navigate to the directory in Ubuntu.
-E.g. if your directory named “PRIMERg” is on desktop:
+3. Navigate to the directory in Ubuntu, e.g. if your directory named “PRIMERg” is on desktop:
 ```cd /mnt/c/Users/cherw/Desktop/PRIMERg```
 5.	```python3 primerg.py```